See Something... Hear Something... SAY SOMETHING!

 At Leon County Schools, the safety of our students and employees always comes first.
 We use a comprehensive approach to safety and security, focusing on proactive and preventative strategies to ensure safety for all.
 In the district’s ongoing, innovative efforts to put school safety at the forefront, LCS has launched the Safe Schools initiative.

-Below is a list of programs the district will begin implementing in 2023 to support the safety and security at our school sites.
+Below is a list of programs the district implemented to support the safety and security at our school sites.
 Each program sets the stage for ensuring that the district is prepared for any situation that may arise.
 The programs will strengthen existing safety and prevention measures and protocols, and will enhance communication between students, families, their schools and the community.

 Weapons Detection Program